justincely/genetic_gpu/README.md

 This project uses a genetic approach to minimize a specific function with N parameters.
 The general approach is:

-- Generate an initial popluation of <n_population> randomly created members
+- Generate an initial population of randomly created members
 - Evaluate the fitness of all the members against the function to minimize
 - "Breed" the parents to create a child generation
+    - 10% of the time, a parent just moves into the next generation without producing children
+    - 90% of the time:
         - Children take a random half of their parameters from each parent
-    - Children are randomley mutated 10% of the time
+        - Children are randomly mutated 5% of the time
-- Iterate and continue until the function is minimized to a given tolerance (.99)
+- Iterate and continue until the function is minimized to a given tolerance (.999)

 ## Build and Run
 - `make`
-- `./assignment.exe <n_population> <n_parameters>`
+- `./assignment.exe <n_population> <n_parameters> <n_threads> <block_size>`
+  - *note* the `n_threads` and `block_size` does not pass to _all_ GPU functions.
+Many operations are preformed by the Thrust library, which controls it's threading internally.

-## Timeings:
+## Example Timings:
 ### Time to 2000 Generations
 1. 1000 10: 0m9.878s
 2. 2000 10: 0m19.661s